ADF Logo

 The Wuotis and Gantts simply want to help children in need—no more, no less

-But both families also understand how important it is to provide a caring home for foster children.
+But both families understand how important it is to provide a caring home for foster children.
 They also know how much more important it is for the children themselves, who desperately need love, care, and guidance.